badges/shields/doc/production-hosting.md

 Shields has mercifully little persistent state:

-1. The GitHub tokens we collect are saved on each server in JSON files on disk.
+1. The GitHub tokens we collect are saved on each server in a cloud Redis database.
-    They can be fetched from the [GitHub auth admin endpoint][] for debugging.
+    They can also be fetched from the [GitHub auth admin endpoint][] for debugging.
 2. The server keeps a few caches in memory.
 These are neither persisted nor inspectable.
     - The [request cache][]